 \section{Linear discriminant analysis over general domains}

-We start with considering the sub-problem of defining a classifier for the training data $\{(g_i,x_i)\}$, i.e. for the spatially normalized functional predictors supported on the fixed non-linear manifold $\M$.
-In Section~\ref{sec:multivariate}, we will then extend the proposed model to account for the geometric component $v_i$ in an additive fashion.
+We begin by focusing on the sub-problem of defining a classifier for the training data $\{(g_i,x_i)\}$, i.e., for the spatially normalized functional predictors supported on the fixed nonlinear manifold $\M$.
+In Section~\ref{sec:multivariate}, we then extend the proposed model to account for the geometric component $v_i$, in an additive fashion.